German Shepherd

 German Shepherd profile

-Playfulness: |
+Playfulness:

-Friendliness with dogs: |
+Friendliness with dogs:

-A little about German Shepherds
+A little about German Shepherds - Breed traits

 The German Shephard is renowned for being one of the most intelligent dog breeds, and has become internationally recognised for its use in service jobs such as the police force.
 They are incredibly loyal and excellent companions.
+Originally bred for guarding, they are excellent watchdogs, who are devoted and faithful to their owners and family.

 GERMAN SHEPHERD HEALTH INFORMATION

-The German Shepherd is a usually healthy breed with the main concerns including hip and elbow dysplasia, with other concerns consisting of degenerative myelopathy, exocrine pancreatic insufficiency, haemophilia, renal cystadenocarcinoma, pannus, panosteitis and perianal fistula.
+The German Shepherd is an usually healthy breed with the main concerns including hip and elbow dysplasia, with other concerns consisting of degenerative myelopathy, exocrine pancreatic insufficiency, haemophilia, renal cystadenocarcinoma, pannus, panosteitis and perianal fistula.

 A day in the life of "Lucy"